-Funds were used toward the purchase of Houghton Mifflin Harcourt program in Algebra 1, Geometry, and Algebra 2 classes at fifty dollars per student. \$6,000.00 were used towards the purchase of Houghton Mifflin Harcourt materials.
+Funds were used toward the purchase of wordly Wise 3000 workbooks in an effort to remediate the bottom 25%.
+Two (2) classes at fifty dollars per student totaling \$6,000.00.

 - 3. Verify that the school is in compliance with section 1001.452, Florida Statutes, regarding the establishment requirements and duties of the SAC.

-Yes - a.
+No - a.
 If the school is not in compliance, describe the measures being implemented to meet SAC requirements.